Lightning-AI/litgpt/tutorials/download_model_weights.md

 ## Tips for GPU Memory Limitations

-The `download.py` script will automatically convert the downloaded model checkpoint into a LitGPT-compatible format.
+The `litgpt download` command will automatically convert the downloaded model checkpoint into a LitGPT-compatible format.
 In case this conversion fails due to GPU memory constraints, you can try to reduce the memory requirements by passing the  `--dtype bf16-true` flag to convert all parameters into this smaller precision (however, note that most model weights are already in a bfloat16 format, so it may not have any effect):

 ```bash
 litgpt download  <repo_id>